vedb1211/vedb1211/README.md

 ## :bust_in_silhouette: About Me

 I am a Data Science enthusiast with a keen interest in Machine Learning, Deep Learning and Statistical Inferences.
-Whether it's Data or Data Algorithms, I'm always excited to dive into new challenges and learn something new.
+Whether it's Data or Algorithms, I'm always excited to dive into new challenges and learn something new.

 ## :computer: Tech Stack